Gentrification Doesn’t Work.

-In 20 minutes and I got out from the metro station, right in the old area of the Beijing.
-I scanned the Qr-code and I got a bicycle.
+In 20 minutes, I got out of the metro station, right in the old area of the Beijing.
+I scanned the Qr-code, and I got a bicycle.
 I ride for a bit avoiding people, vendor’s, random pile of stuff on the road.
-In a bit I arrived.
-Accordingly to Gmaps, VPN-activated, I should be in the right place.
-He promised me the best Old Fashion in Beijing and I cannot miss it.
+In a bit, I arrived.
+Accordingly to Gmaps - VPN-activated - I should be in the right place.
+He promised me the best Old Fashion in Beijing, and I cannot miss it.

 He suddenly arrived.
 He waved at me from afar and shouted “Come here!
-The place was there next to you but yesterday had been demolished; I’ve been there only two days ago and now it’s gone!
+The place was there next to you but yesterday had been demolished...
+I was there only two days ago, and now it’s gone!
 Come, let’s find another one.”

 Here is the heart of the cultural life of the last 5 years.
 But now it’s in danger.
-New policies are deciding the fate of the life here.
+New policies are deciding the fate of the cultural life.
 New rules set the minimum height for any opening at 1.60 cm from the ground.

 Will all soon be gone?

 Side by side these practices, the ancient houses are renovated randomly, with plastic-framed windows, metal roofs, spaces neglected by locals taking over in the 70s the “evil rich” traditional living between these walls for generations.
-The passion of the expats in these areas is remarkable, turning the falling houses into bohemian cafés, book shops and cultural spots.
-10 years ago a transformation started, a revolution brought ahead by “aliens” to these areas, renovating the legacy of this country, in their own way, creating life, a place to be for foreigners and young locals, generating a new wide for Beijing.
+The environment is neglected rapidly changing the vanishing image of the area.
+The passion of the expats in these areas is remarkable, turning the falling houses into bohemian cafés, bookshops, and cultural spots.

+Ten years ago a transformation started, a revolution brought ahead by “aliens” to these areas, renovating the legacy of this country - in their own way - creating life, a place to be for foreigners and young locals, generating a new vibe for Beijing.

 Appears now that even this “welcomed” gentrification, cannot do anything here.
-In China, the capital of the ephemeral life, gentrification doesn’t work.
+In China - the capital of the ephemeral life - gentrification doesn’t work.

-Expact and locals don’t know what is going on…
+Expats and locals don’t know what is going on…

-The conversation continued talking about the city, China and architecture; soon the conversation vanished in noises, smoke and inebriation.
+The conversation continued talking about the city, China, and architecture; soon the conversation vanished in noises, smoke, and inebriation.